 I keep a list on my mobile phone’s Notes app, but you could also use Evernote, Google Docs or any file sharing program — or even a good old analog notebook.
 If you realize you forgot something on your trip, add it right then to your list.

 5. Check Out the Local Water

 No need to buy bottled water if the local water is good, right?
 If you visit the Environmental Working Group’s website, you can input the zip code of the town you’re visiting to check out its tap water ratings.
-We brought a couple of lightweight water bottles for excursions.
+We brought a couple of lightweight water bottles for excursions during our short escape.

-For this trip I packed a small bag of my favorite fresh-ground organic Guatemalan coffee, round coffee filters (can be cut to size to fit the hotel coffeemaker), organic coconut sugar, granola, almonds to snack on, a folding knife, a small pair of scissors, and a couple of forks and spoons.
+For this trip I packed a small bag of my favorite fresh-ground organic Guatemalan coffee, round coffee filters (can be cut to size to fit the hotel coffeemaker), organic coconut sugar, granola, and roasted almonds to snack on.

 7. Bring Your Own Pillow